castogio/castogio.github.io/content/csa_explained.md

 **IEEE 802.11-2020 Section 9.4.2.52** defines the Extended Channel Switch Announcement IE (E-CSA IE), which specifies if the "BSS is changing to a new channel in the same or a new operating class."
-This IE was first introduced in the IEEE 802.11y amendment to replace the CSA IE. The latter is still broadcasted for backward compatibility.
+This IE was introduced in the IEEE 802.11y amendment to replace the CSA IE. The latter is still broadcasted for backward compatibility.